tonyriverms/DoNetExtensions/MustHaveExtensions.md

 **_Swap_**: Swaps the current value of struct types with another value.

-### <a name="SortImprovement"></a>12.
-Sort Improvement
+### <a name="SortEnhancement"></a>12.
+Sort Enhancement

-The methods makes the experience of frequence array sorting operations much more comfortable.
+The methods makes the experience of frequent array sorting operations much more comfortable.
 The sorting is in-place.
 Use classic non-LINQ implementation for efficiency.

 ```c#
 var keys = new []{2,3,2,1,2,5,7};